Illicit Drug Court Diversion Program

 These sessions are ordered by the court and it’s not usually possible to reschedule.

-A Diversion and Referral Services Officer might consider a request to reschedule.
+A Referral and Support Services Officer might consider a request to reschedule.
 You may need to provide documents, such as a medical certificate or a letter from an employer, to show why you can’t attend (for reasons out of your control).

 If you don’t attend the session